Last updated on July 12th, 2018 at 03:57 pm

-Honey Soy Shrimp – Incredible sweet and salty shrimp ready in just under 15 minutes.
+Honey Soy Shrimp – This incredible sweet and salty shrimp is ready in just under 15 minutes.
 A delicious appetizer that’s sure to impress your guests!

 While taking a small break from my Christmas baking, I decided to make some shrimp and without even trying they turned out perfect for this time of year with their beautiful colors.
 Not to mention they were totally delicious, as in past tense, because they were gone the moment I shut off the camera.
 Therefore, I declare this shrimp the perfect appetizer for your Christmas party!
 I’m glad that’s settled.